 What Is a Cerebral Narcissist?

-Cerebral narcissists, also known as intellectual narcissists, are individuals who try to fulfill their narcissistic supply through their perceived intelligence.
-While intellectual narcissists are generally smart, they may present as if they are more educated than they really are.
+Cerebral narcissists, also known as intellectual narcissists, are individuals who seek to fulfill their narcissistic supply through their perceived intelligence.
+While intellectual narcissists are generally smart, they may exaggerate their education or intelligence.
 This is often done in an effort to mask underlying insecurities and lack of insight.
-Cerebral narcissists boast about their knowledge, excessively correct others, and often start sentences with “Actually…” in an effort to undermine others and refocus the attention on themselves.
+Cerebral narcissists often start sentences with phrases like ‘Actually…,’ using corrections to shift attention back to themselves.

 Cerebral Vs. Covert Narcissism